MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 ﻿<a name="HOLTitle"></a>
-# Creating a virtual machine and running simple data analysis with IPython #
+# Creating a Linux virtual machine cluster and running simulation analysis with IPython Cluster #

 ---
 <a name="Overview"></a>